Ruby, Don't Take Your Love to Town (Mel Tillis cover) Lyrics

 It's hard to love a man whose legs are bent and paralyzed

-And the wants and needs of a woman your age really I realize
+And the wants and the needs of a woman your age, Ruby I realize

 She's leaving now cause I just heard the slamming of the door

-The way I know I heard its slams one hundred times before
+The way I know I've heard it slam 100 times before

 And if I could move I'd get my gun and put her in the ground